Harshavardhan88/ELEVATE-LABS_TASK-3/README.md

 **Objective**
-Understand and implement Simple and Multiple Linear Regression.
+:Understand and implement Simple and Multiple Linear Regression.

 Tools used: Scikit-learn, Pandas, Matplotlib.